nair0lf32/zer0ne-blog/content/writeups/HackTheBox/Paper/index.md

 First i tried to ssh as "recyclops:Queenofblad3s!23"

-But it didnt work...wich confuses a bit more
+But it didnt work...which confuses a bit more

 But hey remember we can read /etc/passwd too